Celithemis fasciata

-Celithemis fasciata (banded pennant) is a dragonfly in the skimmer family.
+Celithemis fasciata, commonly known as the banded pennant, is a species of dragonfly in the skimmer family.
 It is native to the United States, where it is found in the south-central, southeastern, and eastern regions.

 The extensive, sharply defined black markings on its wings are distinctive, but the pattern varies considerably; individuals from the northern part of its range tend to have less wing coloration.
 It is about 33 mm long.

 It lives around ponds, lakes, and ditches.